Regular price $47.00

-Your Aches and Pains Can’t Escape Our Mini Blanket’s Gentle Heat while our Mattress Overlay Provides Soothing Heat for a Restful Night’s Sleep
+Your Aches and Pains Can’t Escape the Back on Track Mini Blanket’s Gentle Heat, while our Mattress Overlay Provides Soothing Heat for a Restful Night’s Sleep

-The padded mini-blanket is our most versatile product as it can be used for many purposes.
+The Back on Track mini blanket is our most versatile product as it can be used for many purposes.
 If you suffer from neck pain, it can be rolled up and used as a neck rest.
 It can be wrapped around aching limbs, or positioned in your chair or bed to target other aches and pains.
 If seated for extended periods while working, driving, or confined to a wheelchair, it can be very beneficial as a lap blanket or comfort cushion.
-This product can also be put inside a pillowcase or used as a pillow overlay, and overall, can prove quite effective in promoting general relaxation.
+This ceramic blanket can also be put inside a pillowcase or used as a pillow overlay, and overall, can prove quite effective in promoting general relaxation.

 Be warned however: Don’t let your pet cat or dog try it, because you won’t get it back!

-Our Mini Blanket is 20" x 27" inches of soothing warmth.
+The Back on Track Mini Blanket is 20" x 27" inches of soothing warmth.
 It’s our most versatile product because you can use it in so many ways.
 Made from our state-of-the art Welltex fabric that contains ceramic powder, the Mini Blanket works with your body to provide gentle warmth.
 The ceramic powder reflects your own body warmth and creates a soothing far infrared warmth, a well-recognized method used for improving blood flow and reducing inflammation.
-Here are just a few ways to enjoy the Mini Blanket: Roll it up and use as a neck rest.
+Here are just a few ways to enjoy the Back on Track Mini Blanket: Roll it up and use as a neck rest.
 Wrap around aching limbs.
 Position it in a chair or bed to target aches and pains.
-Use as a lap blanket or comfort cushion while working, driving, or confined to a wheelchair.
+Use this Welltex ceramic fabric blanket as a lap blanket or comfort cushion while working, driving, or confined to a wheelchair.
 Use inside a pillowcase or as a pillow overlay.
 Whatever you do, don’t let your cat or dog find it because you’ll never get it back!

 Colors: Black or Gray Machine washable up to 86°F or 30°C. Use normal detergents that do not contain bleach or fabric softeners.
 Air dry only, do not tumble dry.
 Back on Track products are not to be compared with magnetic therapy.
 The effectiveness of Back on Track’s thermal warmth therapy has been established by medical science.

-By combining modern textile technology and traditional Chinese medicine which is supported by scientific studies, Back on Track creates products that help people, horses and dogs achieve a more active and comfortable life.
+By combining modern textile technology and traditional Chinese medicine which is supported by scientific studies, Back on Track has created a ceramic blanket that help people, horses and dogs achieve a more active and comfortable life.

 Back on Track's joint and muscle support are all made of functional textiles with heat reflective properties.
 The textile is a synergy of ancient Chinese experience and modern scientific textile technology.
 During the manufacturing of polyester- or polyester fibers, the ceramic particles are fused into the fibers.
 When heated, the ceramic particles radiate a heat back towards the body.
 This reflected heat is long-wave heat radiation, which is also known as long wave infrared radiation.